 Introduction to counseling practice.
 Emphasis on development, improvement, and evaluation of counseling relationships.
 Interview skills in counseling practice with live supervision.
-Prerequisites: COUN 510 and Instructor permission.
+Prerequisite: COUN 510 and Instructor permission.
 Prerequisite or Corequisite: COUN 530.
 F,S,SS.

 Introduction to counseling practice in a school setting.
 Emphasis on improvement and evaluation of individual and group counseling relationships.
 Development of skills in applying the role of counselor to the school environment.
-Prerequisites: COUN 501, COUN 510 and COUN 530, or permission of the instructor; 10 completed COUN credits.
+Prerequisite: COUN 501, COUN 510 and, COUN 530, or permission of the instructor; 10 completed COUN credits.
+Repeatable to 4.00 credits.
 S/U grading.
+S,SS.

 COUN 583.
 Doctoral Practicum.
 1-2 Credits.

 Professional practice in counseling, assessment, consultation, teaching, or research in an approved community agency.
 Supervision must meet criteria established by the department and the Graduate School.
 Department permission needed for Summer Session enrollment.
 Graded SP/UP.
 Prerequisite: COUN 580.
-Repeatable to 8 credits.
-F,S.
+Repeatable to 12.00 credits.
+F,S,SS.

 COUN 585.
 Counseling Psychology Research Practicum.
 1-3 Credits.